Fekete-Bruno/Fekete-Bruno/README.md

-<h2 align="left">Hi 👋!
+<h2 align="left">Greetings 👋!
 My name is Bruno Fekete and I'm a Software Developer and Physicist, from Brazil</h2>

+This profile is still in development...
+More info will be added soon...

 ###